filecoin-project/fvm-docs/docs/index.md

 There has been a huge demand from the developer community for Filecoin compatibility with (Ethereum)[https://ethereum.org/en/what-is-ethereum/] and (Solidity)[https://en.wikipedia.org/wiki/Solidity] out of the box.
 With the FVM, developers can access the massive corpus of audited and battle-tested smart contracts written in Solidity for the Ethereum Virtual Machnine (EVM).

 The FVM also supports other foreign runtimes and virtual machines, anything that compiles to (WebAssembly (WASM))[https://developer.mozilla.org/en-US/docs/WebAssembly] (subject to limits).
-WASM was built for modern web browsers and supports multiple languages, including Rust and Go, which provides the flexibility we need to meet multiple needs.
+WASM was built for modern web browsers and supports multiple languages, including Rust and Go, which provides the flexibility we need to meet a variety of needs.

 Developers can adapt to the FVM in other contexts, such as the Interplanetary File System (IPFS) and Interplanetary Linked Data (IPLD), because it's not tightly-coupled to Filecoin.